y1yang0/yarrow/README.md

 Since JVMCI is an experimental feature and it only exposes its services to Graal compiler backend, which is a default implementation of JVMCI, I have to hack it so that JVMCI services can be exported to my yarrow module.
 For the sake of the simplicity, I just modify the `module-info.java` from JVMCI module and rebuild entire JDK.

-# Internals
 Back to my project, the whole compilation is divided into two parts.
-yarrow parses Java bytecode to HIR as soon as yarrow polls a compile task from compile queue, A so-called [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) phase interprets bytecode and generate corresponding SSA instruction, SSA form need to merge different values of same variable.
+yarrow parses Java bytecode to HIR as soon as yarrow polls a compile task from compile queue, A so-called [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) phase interprets bytecode and generate corresponding SSA instruction, SSA form needs to merge different values of same variable.
 Therefore, if a basic block has more than one predecessor, PhiInstr might be needed at the start of block.
 Analyses and classic optimization phases will be applied when parsing completes.
 After that, yarrow lowers HIR, it transforms machine-independent HIR instructions